How to prepare your vehicle for an MOT?

 Many of our Point S workshops offer MOT tests and pre-MOT inspections where we offer a complete check-up of your vehicle in preparation for MOT, so that your vehicle is as ready as possible to pass the first time.
 We have the expertise and tools to make your vehicle as good as new and avoid unnecessary stress.

 To find out more about our services, please contact us or make an appointment in your nearest centre!
-We look forward to meeting you in our Point S centres.
+We look forward to meeting you in your local Point S centre.